← Back to 史記

 28

-Wuyi was lawless: he fashioned a straw figure and called it the god of Heaven.
+Emperor Wu Yi was without the Way: he made a puppet and called it the god of Heaven.
 He played dice against it while others moved the pieces.
 When the dummy lost, he had it mocked and disgraced.
-He filled a leather sack with blood, hung it up, shot it, and called the game shooting Heaven.
+He filled a leather sack with blood, hung it up, shot it, and called the game "shooting Heaven."
 Wuyi hunted between the Yellow and Wei rivers; a thunderbolt struck and killed him.
 His son Taiding succeeded him.
 Taiding died and his son Yi ruled.
-Under Yi Yin declined further.
+Under Emperor Yi, Yin declined further.

 29